 By Allan Emerson | February 25, 2009

-To content manage or not to content manage.
+Tweet To content manage or not to content manage.
 That is the question.
 Or that is essentially what’s asked every time a client wants to know how much editing ability they will have with their shiny new website.
-Some need a little, some need a lot and some may think they need it when in fact they don’t.
-The key factor in all instances is having an accurate depiction of how much editing will actually take place.
-So, how much control does a typical site come with?
+Some need a little, some need a lot and some may think they need it when in fact … Read More

 By Kyle McCabe | February 19, 2009